John Wesley: Personal life and activities

 He is described as "rather under the medium height, well proportioned, strong, with a bright eye, a clear complexion, and a saintly, intellectual face".
 Though Wesley favoured celibacy rather than marital bond, he married very unhappily in 1751, at the age of 48, to a widow, Mary Vazeille, described as "a well-to-do widow and mother of four children."
 The couple had no children.
 John Singleton writes: "By 1758 she had left him—unable to cope, it is said, with the competition for his time and devotion presented by the ever-burgeoning Methodist movement.
 Molly, as she was known, was to return and leave him again on several occasions before their final separation."
 Wesley wryly reported in his journal, "I did not forsake her, I did not dismiss her, I will not recall her."

 In 1770, at the death of George Whitefield, Wesley wrote a memorial sermon which praised Whitefield's admirable qualities and acknowledged the two men's differences: "There are many doctrines of a less essential nature ...
 In these we may think and let think; we may 'agree to disagree.'
 But, meantime, let us hold fast the essentials..."
 Wesley may have been the first to use "agree to disagree" in print—in the modern sense of tolerating differences—though he himself attributed the saying to Whitefield, and it had appeared in other senses previously.

 Wesley was gravely ill during a visit to Lisburn in Ireland in June 1775.
-He stayed at the home of a leading Methodist, Henrietta Gayer, where it was thought he would die.
-Prayers were said "for another fifteen years" and he recovered.
+He stayed at the home of a leading Methodist, Henrietta Gayer, where he recovered.